Double pivot arm | Philips

 Double pivot arm on GCX wall channel

 Double pivot arm on GCX wall channel.
-The mounting kit includes: adapter for GCX wall channel; arm length 325mm+325mm, tilt and swivel unit with adapter for IntelliVue MP5 monitors.
+The mounting kit includes: adapter for GCX wall channel; arm length 250mm+250mm, tilt and swivel unit with adapter for IntelliVue MP5 patient monitors.

 By clicking on the link, you will be leaving the official Royal Philips Healthcare ("Philips") website.
 Any links to third-party websites that may appear on this site are provided only for your convenience and in no way represent any affiliation or endorsement of the information provided on those linked websites.
 Philips makes no representations or warranties of any kind with regard to any third-party websites or the information contained therein.